Let’s Talk About Fraud Monitoring: PSD2 Compliance and More

 This approach includes more than an analysis from an advanced decision analytics engine.
 It begins with the collection of data on the client side.
 We gather information on a single user and their actions throughout the whole user journey, across all channels and devices, and on a historical basis.
 This way, we gain a full view of the user, device, and account activity.

 This whole range of data should be linked and monitored on the server side.
-I don’t think we can talk about a modern approach to fraud detection without taking all these layers into account.
+I don’t think we can talk about a modern approach to fraud prevention and detection without taking all these layers into account.

 The solution should also be able to analyze and respond to events in real time and not only for compliance reasons, which I will discuss in a moment.
 With thousands of transactions and increasing expectations from customers regarding fast payments, it is simply a must-have.
 A good solution should also be able to analyze the risk of all users, actions, and devices across all digital channels.